- PoS system of making payments

 Advantages of using Bharat QR code

-These limitations were rectified with the advent of Bharat QR code.
+These limitations were rectified with the advent of the Bharat QR code.

 - Bharat QR code users will not suffer from card loss or expiry problems.